Age of candidacy: Tibet

 The 14th Dalai Lama was enthroned at the age of 4, and none of his predecessors have been enthroned before age 4.
 The coming of age for the Dalai Lama is 18, when responsibilities are assumed.

 Turkey

 The 1876 constitution set the age for parliamentary elections as 30.
 This remained unchanged until 13 October 2006, when it was lowered to 25 through a constitutional amendment.
 In 2017, it was further lowered to 18, the same as the voting age.
 In presidential elections the candidacy age is 40.

 United Kingdom

 In the United Kingdom, a person must be aged 18 or over to stand in elections to all parliaments, assemblies, and councils within the UK, devolved, or local level.
 This age requirement also applies in elections to any individual elective public office; the main example is that of an elected mayor, whether of London or a local authority.
 There are no higher age requirements for particular positions in public office.
 Candidates are required to be aged 18 on both the day of nomination and the day of the poll.
-This was reduced from 21 by the Electoral Administration Act 2006.